-- During one episode of The Powerpuff Girls - Abracadaver is seen transforming people into cards, saw-boxes and trees.
+- Abracadaver, of the episode of the same name, is seen transforming people into cards, saw-boxes, and trees.
 He also generates giant saws on skyscrapers.
-It gets worse when you realise none of the above (excluding the saws) get undone, yet people just happily laugh after the magical zombie magician is locked back in his Iron Maiden.
+It gets worse when you realize none of the above (excluding the saws) get undone, yet people just happily laugh after the magical zombie magician is locked back in his Iron Maiden.

 - The girls tend to cause a large amount of collateral damage as part of their heroing.
-It's actually mentioned once when the girls move to a different city and they blow up a bridge to stop some bank robbers from escaping and are treated as criminals as they caused at least thousands of dollars in damages along with causing traffic problems for years all for a pair of bank robbers that stole at most hundreds of dollars.
+It's actually mentioned once in "Town and Out" when the girls move to a different city and they blow up a bridge to stop some bank robbers from escaping and are treated as criminals as they caused at least thousands of dollars in damages along with causing traffic problems for years all for a pair of bank robbers that stole at most hundreds of dollars.